 You don’t get much more straightforward than you do with Brazil’s Mega-Sena lottery.
 The Caixa Econômica Federal Bank runs it.
 Okay, I can imagine that with all the noise these days on the ups and downs with banks, this doesn’t mean a guarantee, but this looks like a well-run lottery.
 It’s been around since 1996 with Caixa operating lotteries since 1961, so it seems like they know what they are doing.
 But, let’s take a closer look.

 What Is Mega Sena?

 At Mega-Sena lottery, players choose six numbers per lottery line.
-There is no bonus or lucky ball.
-Players play a minimum of three lines, though they advertise a bunch of combinations of numbers (7 to 15) which costs more.
-Mega Sena pays out winners who pick 6 numbers correctly (the jackpot), 5 numbers and 4 numbers.
+There is no bonus or a lucky ball.
+Players play a minimum of three lines, though they advertise many combinations of numbers (7 to 15), which costs more.
+Mega Sena pays out winners who pick 6 numbers correctly (the jackpot), 5 numbers, and 4 numbers.
 The draw takes place twice a week, Wednesday and Saturday.

 Mega Sena Is a Little Different